falkr/ttm4115/pages/deliveries-t1.md

 * **Hints:** Present a use case diagram that covers the major features of your system.
 Most likely, the use case diagram will fit on a single A4 page in landscape orientation.
 This diagram can show more use cases than you will detail in the next task. **This diagram type is shown in the compendium, page 149.**
 -->

-### 6. Use Cases in Table Form

-Describe 3 use cases for the major features of your system.
-Choose use cases at the sea-level.
-Follow the table format proposed in the book and shown on page 150.

-**Hints:** Most likely, each of the use cases will fit on a single page in portrait orientation.
-(So use about 3 pages in total.)

-### Criteria for the Use Case Part

-The main function of the use cases is to provide a clearer picture of the needed system functionality before anything is implemented.
-The value of this part hence is based on its usefulness for the upcoming process.

----
-type: table
-file: files/rubrics/usecases.mw
-class: rubric
-caption: '<a href="learning-grading.html#grading-criteria">Read more about these criteria...</a>'
----

 ## Architecture Part